lzhengchun/home-IOT-via-raspberry-pi/README.md

 This toy project let you install a temperature and humidity monitoring system in your room and visualize them in you web browser so as to check your room status anywhere via browser.
 A raspberry Pi and DHT11 sensor (or any other sensor with corresponding driver) are required.

 # requiremnts
-1. DHT11, I bought from aliexpress.com with less than two Euros, free shipping.
+1. DHT11, I bought from www.aliexpress.com with less than two Euros, free shipping (you probably need to wait for one month or more).

 2. Raspberry Pi, I am using a Raspberry Pi 1 Model B, you can use any model but you should change the IO configuration in the driver code.